kristianlm/chicken-gochan/readme.md

 exceptions:

 - channels don't have any type information
-- sending to a channel that gets closed does not panic, it returns (all sender) immediately with the `ok` flag set to `#f`.
+- sending to a channel that gets closed does not panic, it unblocks all senders immediately with the `ok` flag set to `#f`.
 - closing an already closed channel has no effect, and is not an error (`gochan-close` is idempotent).